-- The support staff structure at the Academy was reviewed and restructured to reduce costs and reflect the future needs of the Academy; - A review has been undertaken of existing Academy contracts with the aim of reducing costs through appropriate tendering and contract management arrangements; - The general ledger has been upgraded with associated streamlining of processes and procedures for the production of timely and accurate accounting information - Financial Regulations require all budget holders to have regard for value for money in purchasing for purchases over £10,000 this requires specific procedures to be followed and evidence retained
+- The support and teaching staff structure at the Academy has been reviewed, as a result of increasing pupil numbers to ensure efficient use of funds and reflect the future needs of the Academy.
+The Schools Financial benchmarking data has been utilised fully in this process. - A review has been undertaken of existing Academy contracts with the aim of reducing costs through appropriate tendering and contract management arrangements; - The general ledger has been upgraded with associated streamlining of processes and procedures for the production of timely and accurate accounting information - Financial Regulations require all budget holders to have regard for value for money in purchasing for purchases over £10,000 this requires specific procedures to be followed and evidence retained - Following the Academy's bankers, AIB, withdrawing all banking products and services from its commercial customers in Great Britain, the Academy has now switched to Lloyds, with whom it previously had a current and fund account, as this was the swiftest and easiest way to keep the accounts running